Metro (2016 film): Plot

 Meanwhile, Mathi injects Guna with a drug that makes him insane and loses his senses.
 Arivu goes to Guna's place and finds out the next plan of the snatchers.
 He leaves with Kumar to the place, and a fight ensues where Arivu and Kumar manage to kill 3-4 men.
-Unknown that the 2 men are his brother and friend, Mathi removes his helmet and reveals his face.

-Shocked in despair, Arivu and Kumar removes their helmet too, which surprises Mathi.
+Unknown that the 2 men are his brother and friend, Mathi removes his helmet and reveals himself.
+Shocked in despair, Arivu and Kumar also reveal themselves, which surprises Mathi.
 When Mathi pleads with Arivu to spare him, Arivu ignores and kills him.
 The next day, Arivu and Kumar reveal the truth to Arivu's father and surrenders to the police.